PoivretJulien/rotating_cube_sdl2/README.md

 Note: The cube becomes a pyramid (used as a visual orientation marker).

-Effective view matrix in OpenGL format.
+Effective view matrix in OpenGL format (Column major).

 Interesting point:
 Experimenting with the look‑at singularity problem, where the world‑up vector becomes collinear with the forward vector.